 Data may be held by Danos Associates for the purpose of provision of recruitment and consulting services, and is categorised as follows:

 - Staff Administration

 - Candidate Data

 Data is held either electronically or in hard copy:

 Electronic – All personal data is held on a protected database in the cloud, on secure servers within the UK.
-This is through a third party which complies with all relevant data protection legislation and regulation, and provides data protection assurance through certification and which meets ISO9001 and ISO27001 compliance standards.
-The company’s IT includes desktop PC’s within a secure office environment; landline telephones and business mobile telephones are provided by the Company to employees.
+This is through a third party which complies with all relevant data protection legislation and regulation, and provides data protection assurance through certification and which meets SAS70 II, PCI DSS Level 1, and ISO 27001 standards.
+The company’s IT includes laptop PC’s with secure and password protected connection, business mobile telephones and VOIP are provided by the Company to employees.
 Danos also operates a secure communications network, which is password-protected.
-All electronic external and internal communications are provided through the services of Nasstar who meet ISO 27001 standards and are registered with the ICO (Registration Number: Z7879408).
 All accounts are password protected.